Peyton-Cysewski/reading-notes-401/reading-07.md

 ## Enums
 - Enums are value types that are defined by a set of named constants of the underlying numeric integral type.
-- By default, the numeric integral type is ```int```, starting at 0 and increasing by one for each definition in order, but custom integrals value types can be set uopn declaration.
+- By default, the numeric integral type is ```int```, starting at 0 and increasing by one for each definition in order, but custom integrals value types can be set upon declaration.
 - Enums can be used as bit flags so that bitwise operators can be applied to them.
 By using powers of two (easy in binary) it removes any ambiguity for combinations of enums, since no two combinations can equal the combination of any other two flags.
-- To access an enum's integral numeric, cast it when referncning it: ```(enumName)1```.
+- To access an enum's integral numeric, cast it when referencing it: ```(enumName)1```.